CyberSource/cybersource-plugins-commercetools/docs/Overview.md

 state, making further updates to the Commercetools payment as appropriate when Cybersource has processed the request.

+It is intended that when using the reference application the developer would consider how the application should be secured, ran and scaled before it is exposed to the outside world.
+The reference application provides a reference for functional integration only.

 # <a name="Modules"></a>Modules

 The project consists of the following modules: